-Registering for lottery is only required for Suite/Apartments, Special Interest Housing, and Beard Hall (Beard has an application).
+Registering for lottery is only required for Suites, Special Interest Housing, and Beard Hall (Beard has an application).
 They will all have special Room Selection days which require advanced registration to obtain a lottery number.
 More information can be found on the pages linked above.

 - Step 3: Get Your Lottery Number

-You and your preferred roommate(s) will use the best number between you.
+If you plan on living with another person(s) you and your preferred roommate(s) will use the best number between you.
 You will all be able to pick a room to live in together, using the best lottery time (the exception being Connected Singles).